-Nominations are now closed and will open again in 2020.
+Nominations are now closed and will reopen again in 2021.

 This annual award is given to a current or retired academic or researcher in any area of psychology.